 If you were to put 10% down on this condo and financed it at 3.39%, your monthly mortgage payment would be $1,827.
-Because this is a townhouse, it also has $225 in condo fees (as listed in the description), which your total monthly cost to $2,052.
+This is a townhouse so it has $225 in condo fees which bring your total monthly cost to $2,052.

-I don’t know what utilities are, but it doesn’t matter because utilities are not included in the rent so both the homeowner and the renter would have to pay the same amount.
-However, the homeowner will need to pay property taxes, which the Calgary Property Tax Calculator tells me were $2,560 in 2018, or $213 per month, bringing the monthly cost of owning the condo to $2,265.
+I don’t know what utilities are, but it doesn’t matter because utilities are not included in the rent.
+Both the homeowner and the renter would have to pay the same amount.
+However, the homeowner will need to pay property taxes.
+The Calgary Property Tax Calculator tells me were $2,560 in 2018, or $213 per month.
+This brings the monthly cost of owning the condo to $2,265.

-Finally, homeowners are responsible for any repairs, maintenance, and renovations where renters are not.
-The townhome looks to be in good condition so may not need anything right now, but homeowners should always set aside 1-3% of a home’s value per year for when repairs and renovations are needed.
-We’ll lowball this even further just to prove the point and say you only set aside 0.5% of your home’s value per year, or a piddly $2,000.
+Finally, homeowners are responsible for any repairs, maintenance, and renovations.
+Renters are not.
+Homeowners should always set aside 1-3% of a home’s value per year for when repairs and renovations are needed.
+We’ll lowball this just to prove the point and say you only set aside 0.5% of the home’s value per year, or a piddly $2,000.
 This is still an extra $167 per month the homeowner is paying that the renter is not.

 - Total homeowner monthly cost: $2,432

 - Total renter monthly cost: $1,650